seekrcentral/seekr2/README.md

 python analyze.py ~/test_mmvt_openmm/model.xml
 ```

-### Important Options
+### Important Options and Hints

-In general, SEEKR2 programs can be run with the '-h' argument to see all
+* In general, SEEKR2 programs can be run with the '-h' argument to see all
 available options.

-MORE HERE
+Please see https://seekr2.readthedocs.io/en/latest for a
+detailed description of programs and options.

+* the **run.py** program accepts an INSTRUCTION as its first argument, and
+the following options are available:
+  * "any" - run any MD or BD calculation that still needs to be run.
+  * "any_md" - run any MD calculation that still needs to be run.
+  * "any_bd" - run any BD calculation that still needs to be run.
+  * INTEGER - run the MD anchor whose index is INTEGER.
+Examples: "0", "1", etc.
+  * "b_surface" - run BD simulations starting at the b-surface.
+  * "b"+INTEGER - run the BD milestone with index INTEGER.
+Example: "b0", b1", ...

+* When an option must be modified, it is usually necessary to make the change
+in the **input file** and not the **model file**, and then re-run
+prepare.py to make a new model file.
+In some exceptions, the model file may be
+directly (and carefully) modified.

 ## Authors and Contributors